davidebriani/microwatcher/README.md

 And edit `config.json` as needed.

-## 2. Local dev
+## 2. Local development

 ```sh
 docker-compose up
 ```

-If you make changes to the app's code in `main.py`, you just have to stop docker-compose with `CTRL+C` and spin docker-compose up again.
+As of now, if you make changes to the app's code in `main.py`, you just have to stop docker-compose with `CTRL+C` and spin docker-compose up again.

 If you need more setup or dependencies, edit `setup.py` and rebuild the docker image with:

 ```sh
 docker-compose --build up
 ```

+Please note that running the app on your computer is not the same as running it on a microcontroller.
+On the latter, for instance, you could encounter issues because of the small space available for RAM and storage.

 ## 3. Deploy